Producer sues Fox News, alleging she's being set up for blame in $1.6 billion suit

 "This isn't something that I would use right now as reportable for air, no, it's not," said Grossberg in her deposition.

+And when asked whether she thought it was important to correct a falsehood said on one of her shows, Grossberg answered, "No."

-Grossberg filed two lawsuits on Monday, one in federal court in Manhattan and the other in state court in Delaware.
-In her federal lawsuit, she slams the Fox News attorneys who prepared her for that deposition.
+In her lawsuit filed in federal court in Manhattan, Grossberg slams the Fox News attorneys who prepared her for that deposition.
 The lawsuit says Grossberg left prep sessions believing she should give evasive answers when questioned and avoid talking about what she felt was a lack of staffing and support on Bartiromo's show.

+Grossberg also alleges that male colleagues were permitted to review and correct the transcripts of their depositions shortly after being questioned, yet she was not given that opportunity until after Dominion had cited her in its legal briefs.

-In a statement issued after Grossberg filed her lawsuits, Fox says, "FOX News Media engaged an independent outside counsel to immediately investigate the concerns raised by Ms. Grossberg, which were made following a critical performance review.
+In a statement issued after Grossberg filed suit on Monday, Fox said, "FOX News Media engaged an independent outside counsel to immediately investigate the concerns raised by Ms. Grossberg, which were made following a critical performance review.
 Her allegations in connection with the Dominion case are baseless and we will vigorously defend Fox against all of her claims."

-Before Grossberg filed her lawsuits on Monday, Fox News had filed one against her, in hopes that she would not reveal publicly what it asserts is confidential information related to the Dominion lawsuit.
+Before Grossberg filed suit, Fox News had filed one against her, in hopes that she would not reveal publicly what it asserts is confidential information related to the Dominion lawsuit.

 "Ms. Grossberg has threatened to disclose Fox News Media's attorney-client privileged information and we have filed a temporary restraining order to protect our rights," the network said in a separate statement.